Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 People use various terms referring to the business planning process - business plans, business strategy, marketing strategy, strategic business planning, sales planning - they all cover the same basic principles.
 When faced with business planning or strategy development task it's important to clarify exactly what is required: clarify what needs to be done rather than assume the aim from the description given to it - terms are confused and mean different things to different people.
 You'll see from the definitions below how flexible these business planning terms are.

-sales plan - a plan describing, quantifying and phased over time, how the the sales will be made and to whom.
-Some organizations interpret this to be the same as a business plan or a marketing plan.
+Sales Plan - a plan describing, quantifying and phased over time, how the the sales will be made and to whom.
+Some organisations interpret this to be the same as a business plan or a marketing plan.

 Other useful and relevant business planning definitions are in the business dictionary; the sales and selling glossary; some are also in the financial terms glossary, and more - especially for training - are in the business and training acronyms listing, which also provides amusing light relief if this business planning gets a little dry (be warned, the acronyms listings contain some adult content).